Nominating and Corporate Governance Committee

 The Nominating and Corporate Governance Committee shall:

-1. Monitor the composition of the Board to assure that it contains a reasonable balance of professional interests, business experience, financial expertise and independent directors; consider the qualifications of Board members; identify individuals qualified to become Board members, consistent with criteria approved by the Board; evaluate prospective nominees identified by the Committee or by other Board members, management (including considering the recommendation made by the Chair of the Board with respect to each Board candidate), stockholders or other sources; recommend to the Board, as appropriate, for the next annual meeting of stockholders or to fill vacancies or newly-created directorships at other times, Board membership changes and nominees to maintain or achieve the balance that the Committee determines to be appropriate.
+- Monitor the composition of the Board to assure that it contains a reasonable balance of professional interests, business experience, financial expertise, independent directors and diversity (including by considering in self-assessments and director searches attributes deemed valuable to Sealed Air such as, among others, diversity of age, gender, international background, race, ethnicity and specialized experience); consider the qualifications of Board members; identify individuals qualified to become Board members, consistent with criteria approved by the Board; evaluate prospective nominees identified by the Committee or by other Board members, management (including considering the recommendation made by the Chair of the Board with respect to each Board candidate), stockholders or other sources; recommend to the Board, as appropriate, for the next annual meeting of stockholders or to fill vacancies or newly-created directorships at other times, Board membership changes and nominees to maintain or achieve the balance that the Committee determines to be appropriate.

-6. Develop and recommend to the Board an annual performance evaluation process for the Board and its standing committees and oversee the process that the Board and its standing committees use to conduct annual performance evaluations, which process is discussed with the full Board following the end of each fiscal year.
+- Develop and recommend to the Board an annual performance evaluation process for the Board and its standing committees and oversee the process that the Board and its standing committees use to conduct annual performance evaluations, which process is expected to be discussed with the full Board following the end of each fiscal year.

 Consultants and Advisors